arkwright/vim-whiplash/README.md

 The `:WhiplashCopyFile` command copys the specified file from your Whiplash project config directory into the main project directory.
 It overwrites the destination file if it already exists.
-An example will make this easier to understand why this is useful.
+An example will make it easier to understand why this is useful.

 Let's say you work with a team on a software project named `fubar`.
 You keep a clone of the `fubar` Git repo at `~/projects/fubar`.
 The team